lavaeater/turbo-rocket-ultra/README.md

 So, make a new MVP-todo list with the things, and only the things, to make the playable delight for saturday.
 And also do a playthrough video for the libgdx discord.

+Lets do max FIVE things that make the game feel better for fri-sat.

+- [ ] Five character sprites
+- [ ]

 ## Friday the 3rd of December